abdulfarasprojects/Google_X_Kaggle_Capstone/README.md

 ## 📱 How It Works

-The Weight Loss Chat Agent is your personal health coach available 24/7 through Telegram.
+The Weight Loss Chat Agent is your personal health assistant available 24/7 through Telegram.
 Simply chat with the bot to log your meals, workouts, and wellness metrics, and receive personalized guidance for your weight loss journey.

 ### Core Principles
 - **Recommendation-Only**: The bot guides and tracks, but you control your journey